 Pursuant to 10 U.S. Code §1401, a servicemember on the TDRL receives the greater of either (1) 2.5% x base pay x years of service, or (2) base pay x disability %.
 So a servicemember with 20 years of service but a 30-40% disability is better off with the longevity option, and a more disabled servicemember with fewer years of service is better off with the straight disability calculation.

-The amount of disability retirement is calculated by taking what the servicemember's retired pay would have been, and multiplying it by either (1) the years of service x 2.5%, or (2) 75%, at the servicemember's option.
+The amount of disability retirement is calculated by taking the servicemember's high three (if entered active duty after 9/8/1980, else final pay), and multiplying it by the higher of either (1) the years of service x 2.5%, or (2) the servicemember's disability rating, up to a maximum of 75%.
 DOD Financial Management Regulation, Volume 7B, Chapter 3, Section 030202.

 A servicemember who is medically retired is invariably going to be eligible for disability payments from the VA.
-Pursuant to 10 U.S. Code 1414(b)(2), the retired pay is waived, dollar for dollar, by the amount of VA disability received, regardless of disability rating.
+Pursuant to 10 U.S. Code 1414(b)(2), a medically-retired servicemember with fewer than 20 years of service still must waive, dollar for dollar, by the amount of VA disability received, regardless of disability rating.

 This is in contrast to a retiree with at least 20 years of service.
 As indicated in the article on VA Waiver of Military Retirement,a regular retiree who retired for longevity with a 50% or higher disability rating receives both full retirement as well as disability pay, with no VA waiver or offset.

 From a practical perspective, this means that a medically-retired servicemember will end up receiving an amount equivalent to the higher of (1) the military retirement, or (2) the VA disability.
 If the disability is higher, he/she will receive only disability.
 If the military retirement is higher, he/she will receive disability, and then the difference between the disability received and the full retirement.